MadStu/ZOC/README.md

 # Step-by-Step guide to a ZOC Masternode setup
-A novices guide to an Ubunutu 16.04 install
+A novices guide to an Ubuntu 16.04 install

 ***